dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 If you want to use a real SQL Server or Azure SQL Database, you just need to change the connection string in the app.

-When you run the app, it opens the webpage with a search box says "Type a product".
-You can type for any product say "bottle".
+When you run the app, it opens the webpage with a search box says "Type a product."
+You can type for any product, i.e. "bottle."
 Then a list of products related to keyword "bottle" will show in autocomplete suggestions.
-Once you select any product then the sales forecast of that product will be shown as below.
+Once you select any product, then the sales forecast of that product will be shown as below.

 Here's a sample screenshot of the web app and one of the forecast predictions: